rcazzara/seldovia/_people/Agli_Mary Anne.md

 ---

-**Mary Anne Agli** was born June 2, 1957 in Pendleton, Oregon to Gladys Brown and James Burke.
+**MaryAnne Agli** was born June 2, 1957 in Pendleton, Oregon to Gladys Brown and James Burke.

 She was always a wild and free spirit who was full of spunk and sass.
 She was often the life of the party.
 Probably best known from her years as a bartender in Seldovia and as the Seldovia Harbormaster, she made friends from all over the world and all walks of life.